Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Experiments and Results

 \subsection{Self-improvement with Smaller Language Models}

-We next explore the ability of a smaller language model, GPT-3.5-turbo, to improve its scaffolding.
+We next explore the ability of smaller LMs, GPT-3.5-turbo and Mixtral \citep{jiang2024mixtral}, to improve their scaffolding.
 Following the protocol of \cref{sec:fixed} with 25 independent runs instead of 5, we find that GPT-3.5 is sometimes able to propose and implement better scaffolds, but only 12\% of GPT-3.5 runs yielded at least a 3\% improvement.
 In addition, GPT-3.5 exhibits a few unique failure cases that we did not observe with GPT-4.
 First, we found it was more likely to propose an improvement strategy that did not harm a downstream task's initial solution but did harm the improver code (e.g., randomly replacing strings in lines with some low probability per line, which had less impact on shorter solutions).
-Second, if the proposed improvements mostly harmed performance, suboptimal scaffoldings that unintentionally returned the original solution could be selected, resulting in no continued improvement as seen in \cref{fig:perfvsiter} right.
-Generally, the ``ideas'' behind the improvement proposals were reasonable and creative (e.g., genetic algorithms or local search), but implementations were often overly simplistic or incorrect.
-We observe that, initially, the seed improver with GPT-3.5 has a higher meta-utility than the one with GPT-4 (65\% vs 61\%).
-We attribute this primarily to a slightly higher prevalence of more complex solutions by GPT-4 that time out, such as training a neural network written with numpy for a thousand epochs.
+Second, if the proposed improvements mostly harmed performance, suboptimal scaffoldings that unintentionally returned the original solution could be selected, resulting in no continued improvement as seen in \cref{fig:perfvsiter}.
+Generally, the proposed ``ideas'' were reasonable and creative (e.g., genetic algorithms or local search), but implementations were overly simplistic or incorrect.
+Initially, the seed improver with GPT-3.5 has a higher meta-utility than the one with GPT-4 (65\% vs 61\%), which we attribute primarily to a higher prevalence of more complex solutions by GPT-4 that time out, like training a neural network written with numpy for a thousand epochs.
+Further, the apparent difference in these models' improvement abilities may be partially explained by work on emergent abilities of LMs~\citep{wei_emergent_2022,ganguli2022predictability,schaeffer2023are}.
+Lastly, we find Mixtral performs poorly at improving solutions to the downstream task but has a more gradual decrease in performance relative to GPT-3.5, in part because the improvements are small, mostly harmless changes, such as revisions to the prompt, improved documentation, and caching. \looseness=-1